 Navigation is mainly line of sight and depths can be shallow, so close attention to charts and tide tables is a must.

 You can fly from Fort Lauderdale direct to Marsh Harbour (MMH) with a flight just over one-hour flight.
 You can also fly into Nassau’s Lynden Pindling International Airport (NAS), Bahamas, from Orlando, Washington and New York with flight times under three hours.

-Hope Town is the largest village on Elbow Cay and home of the famous Elbow Reef Lighthouse.
+Join your yacht at Marsh Harbor on Great Abaco Island.
+Head to Hope Town, Elbow Cay, the largest village and home of the famous Elbow Reef Lighthouse.
 Take some time to explore the village and the surrounding area.
 Don’t forget to climb to the top of Elbow Reef Lighthouse for some breathtaking views of the surrounding cay.

-Day 2: Depart Hope Town bound for Man-O-War Cay
+DAY 2: Hope Townto Man-O-War Cay